“New Perspectives on the Ancient Indus Civilization”

 This workshop will provide background information and teaching materials that school teachers can use to develop their own lesson plans.
 Articles and teaching materials will be made available including “The Silent Walls of the Indus” documentary film, and Dr. Mark Kenoyer’s high school-level text book, “The Ancient South Asian World” (Oxford University Press, 2005).

-Credit Option: The College of Letters and Science has approved a tuition waiver for this course.
-Segregated fees are required and will cost $94.12.
-Requirements for credit option are:
+The College of Letters and Science has previously approved a tuition waiver for this course.
+Though the workshop has ended, the resources provided are still intact and can be used as a guide in further research.
+The requirements for the previous credit option are listed below:

 1. Complete the Required Reading and Viewing (materials will be handed out at the workshop):